qznc/presentpdf/README.md

 It requires the poppler, clutter 1.8 and cairo libraries.

+# Bugs

+Fullscreen sometimes does not hide gnome panel sometimes.
+Workaround: try switching to another window and toggle fullscreen

 # Licence (BSD 2-clause)

 Copyright 2011 Andreas Zwinkau.
 All rights reserved.